On the van der Waerden numbers w(2;3,t): Introduction

-Now a major advantage of the DPLL solver architecture discussed in Subsection \ref{sec:usingsat} (which has been further developed into so-called ``look-ahead'' SAT solvers) is that the computation is easily parallelisable and distributable: Just compute the tree only up to a certain depth $d$, and solve the (up to) $2^d$ sub-problems at level $d$.
+A major advantage of the DLL solver architecture (which has been further developed into so-called ``look-ahead'' SAT solvers) is that the computation is easily parallelisable and distributable: Just compute the tree only up to a certain depth $d$, and solve the (up to) $2^d$ sub-problems at level $d$.
 Only minimal interaction is required: The sub-problems are solved independently, and in case one sub-problem has been found satisfiable, then the whole search can be aborted (for the purpose of mere SAT-solving; for counting all solutions of course the search needs to be completed).
 And the sub-problems are accessible via the partial assignment constituting the path from the root to the corresponding leaf, and thus also require only small storage space.
 This is the core of method (ii)(a) from above, and will be further considered in Subsection \ref{sec:comp349} (for our special example class).

 In the subsequent subsection we will discuss the general merits of applying SAT solving to (hard) Ramsey problems.
 One spin-off of this combination lies in pushing the frontier of large computations.
-As a first example we have developed in \cite{HeuleKullmannWieringaBiere2011Cubism}, motivated by the considerations of the present article, an improved method for (ii)(a), which is also relevant for industrial problems (typically from the verification area).
-One aspect exploited here is that for extremely hard problems splitting into millions of sub-instances is needed.
-In the literature until now (see above for examples) only splitting as required, by at most hundreds of processors, has been performed, while it turned out that the above ``extreme splitting'', when combined with ``modern'' SAT solvers, is also beneficial in less extreme settings, and on a wide range of examples.
-See \cite{Kullmann2011Vdw} for the elaboration of this method in the context of the problem classes of the present article.
+As a first example we have developed in \cite{HeuleKullmannWieringaBiere2011Cubism,TakHeuleBiere2012CC}, motivated by the considerations of the present article, an improved method for (ii)(a) called ``\cubeconq'', which is also relevant for industrial problems (typically from the verification area).
+One aspect exploited here is that for extremely hard problems, splitting into millions of sub-instances is needed.
+In the literature until now (see above for examples) only splitting as required, by at most hundreds of processors, has been performed, while it turned out that the above ``extreme splitting'', when combined with ``modern'' (CDCL) SAT solvers, is even beneficial when considered as a (hybrid) solver on a single-processor, and this for a large range of problem instances.